 At this point, development, testing, and debugging can occur unabated.
 There should be no need to rebuild or bring anything down.

 Front-end changes will appear as soon as you re-load the page on your browser.
-Back-end changes with take effect immediately.
+Back-end changes will take effect immediately.

 While development with Kiss does not require an IDE, most developers utilize an IDE (Integrated Development Environment).
 Kiss includes an effort to assist with IDE integration (such as an ant interface to our build system).